Baking with Gluten-Free Flours

 Troubleshooting Common Issues with Gluten-Free Baking can often involve challenges such as dry or crumbly textures in baked goods.
 One common solution is to increase the moisture content in your recipes by adding ingredients like applesauce, mashed bananas, or yogurt.
 These additions not only enhance moisture but also contribute to the overall taste and texture of your gluten-free creations.

-See also Benefits of a Gluten-Free Diet for Certain Autoimmune Conditions
+See also Gluten-Free Diet for Yoga and Flexibility Training

 Another common issue in gluten-free baking is the lack of structure and rise in baked goods.
 To address this, consider incorporating xanthan gum or psyllium husk into your recipes.
 These binding agents help mimic the gluten’s elasticity, resulting in better texture and structure in your gluten-free baked treats.
 Experiment with small amounts initially to determine the right balance for your specific recipe.